snehabanka/NLP-Assignment/README.md

 3. *Logistic Regression and Random Forest Classifiers*:
    - Traditional machine learning models used to classify the level of empathy based on features extracted from text.
    - Beneficial for comparative analysis and understanding feature importance.
+   - We are manually creating labeled data by using a function that is designed to assess the empathetic nature of an            engineer's response by analyzing the sentiment of the given text.
+The sentiment score, ranging from -1 (negative) to 1       (positive), is transformed into  an empathy label on a scale from 0 to 10, where 0 represents the least empathetic and       10 the most empathetic, for utilizing in this model.

 4. *Cosine Similarity for Text Relevance*:
    - Measures how closely an engineer's response is related to the customer's query.